-Configure exclusive check-outs The XMI format files used for the Version Control of Enterprise Architect's Packages can not be merged as if they were ordinary text files.
+exclusive check-outs Version Control of Enterprise Architect's Packages can not be merged as if they were ordinary text files.
 Therefore, Enterprise Architect must enforce serialized editing of its Version Controlled Packages.
 As a consequence, it is important that TFS is configured to use 'exclusive checkouts' for XML files.
 Verify the TFS Workspace Enterprise Architect uses the TFS command line client to checkin and checkout files from the TFS repository.
 After creating the TFS workspace, it is important to verify that the command line client can be used to add, check-in and check-out files residing in the working copy folder that is mapped through this workspace.